 We will have the following veggies this week:

-lettuce, spinach, chard, kale, peas, broccoli, cabbage(full shares), carrots, beets, radish, turnip, kohlrabi, cucumber, zucchini, scallions, dill, cilantro, parsley, basil.
+lettuce, chard, kale, broccoli, cabbage, carrots, beets, turnips, kohlrabi, potatos, cucumber, zucchini, scallions, dill, cilantro, parsley and basil.

 On the farm this week: